michalmietlinski/Interview-questions/General/readme.md

 * What are the areas you feel best at?
 * What are the areas you feel worst at?
 * What are the areas you wish to improve?

+### Issue trackers

+* In which tracking software you were working so far?
+* Which features have you used most often so far?

+### Version control

+* Which version control systems have you used before?
+* What is a trunk?
+* What is the difference between merge and rebase?
+* What is the difference between fetch and pull?
+* What is force pushing?
+* Do you use any naming conventions for commits?
+* What is cherry picking?
+* How do you solve conflicts?
+* What does "stash" do?
+Why can / should you use it?
+* What does "revert" do?

 ### Personal tools